mgadi/naemonbox/doc/Configuring_NaemonBox/index.rst

 Host Group Definition
 ===========

-A host group definition is used to group one or more hosts together for simplifying configuration.
+A host group definition is used to group one or more hosts together to simplify configuration.

 Add an hostgroup
 ================
-For editing , go through
+For editing , go through :

 1. Naemon Setup menu **Config Tool** ==> **Object settings** ==> **Hostgroups.**